 Assessment is continuous and real-time, based on observation of learner’s behavior, attentiveness, and emotions, data parameters used to estimate the level of engagement and interest of learners.

 We decoupled all learner’s devices from our cloud system, to help learners who may not have consistent 24/7 electricity to charge their devices and learners who may not have the money to purchase high data bandwidth from their local service providers.

 Skills4Industry learner’s connected device download the current model (courseware) from the cloud server once, with all learning materials on your device to learn offline without an Internet connection and incurring data charges.
-Your learning is improved by the data on your connected device, and only a small summary of a learner’s work called focused update is collected by Skills4Industry cloud system whenever you choose to update your information.
-But remember this is your SkillScore™ encrypted data.
-Using your device you may establish a learning cohort (group) that include teachers, mentors and other learners across the globe.
-Your learning data is improved every time you use different relevant tools on your device to make decisions and take actions, including your workout, navigation apps etc. Your recorded data is average with your cohort and others using the same service apps to make decisions and take action.
-Your data is secured by you in your device, no personal information is collected or update without your permission and expressly for the purpose of learning.
+The data on your connected device improve your learning, and only a small summary of a learner’s work called focused update is collected by Skills4Industry cloud system whenever you choose to update your information.
+However, remember this is your SkillScore™ encrypted data.
+Using your device, you may establish a learning cohort (group) that include teachers, mentors and other learners across the globe.
+Your learning data is improved every time you use different relevant tools on your device to make decisions and take actions, including your workout, navigation, and other apps.
+Your recorded data is average with your cohort and others using the same service apps to make decisions and take action.
+You secure your data in your device; no personal information is collected or update without your permission and expressly for learning.

 The connected devices personalize the models locally, based on usage.
-The learning cohort updates are aggregated to form a consensus change to the shared model, after which the procedure is repeated.
+The learning cohort updates are aggregated to form a consensus change to the shared model, after repeating the procedure.
 This method allows for smarter models, lower latency, and less power consumption, all while ensuring privacy.
 The approach has another immediate benefit; in addition to providing an update to the shared model, the improved model on the device can also be used immediately, powering experiences personalized by the way learners use their devices.